 As of September 2017, ETC has yet to gain the widespread acceptance of its parent currency ETH.
 After the hard fork, the majority of merchants and market movers followed Ethereum, leaving Ethereum Classic at a disadvantage.

-Nevertheless, ETC can be purchased on many online currency exchanges, and it can be held as both an investment and as a way to increase the value of Ethereum Classic in the eyes of merchants and service providers.
+Nevertheless, ETC can be purchased on many online currency exchanges, and it can be held as a way to increase the value of Ethereum Classic in the eyes of merchants and service providers.

 it rose to $23.01 by 20 June, 2017.